Romney on Santos: ‘He’s a sick puppy. He shouldn’t have been there’

 “He says that he embellished his record.
 Look, embellishing is saying you get an A when you get an A-minus.
 Lying is saying you graduated from a college you didn’t even attend,” Romney said, knocking down Santos’s attempt to characterize his conduct.

-The congressman later told The New York Post he was guilty of “embellishing my résumé.”
+The congressman later told the New York Post he was guilty of “embellishing” his résumé.

 “Hey @MittRomney just a reminder that you will NEVER be PRESIDENT!” he tweeted.